-For this to work, you need at least Firefox 36 on both the desktop and the mobile device.
+For this to work, you need at least Firefox 36 on the desktop and Firefox 35 on the mobile device.
 If you need to use an earlier version, see the older instructions for connecting the developer tools to Firefox for Android.

 This guide's split into two parts: the first part, "Prerequisites" covers stuff you only need to do once, while the second part, "Connecting", covers stuff you need to do each time you connect the device.